 Native Hawaiian Philanthropy

-Native Hawaiian Philanthropy Board President Kuʻuleinani Maunupau is working with Makalika Naholowaʻa, Executive Director of the Native Hawaiian Legal Corp and President of the National Native American Bar Association and consultant Pualani Enos, Owner of Kaulia Creates LLC.
+Native Hawaiian Philanthropy Executive Director Kuʻuleinani Maunupau is working with Makalika Naholowaʻa, Executive Director of the Native Hawaiian Legal Corp and President of the National Native American Bar Association and consultant Pualani Enos, Owner of Kaulia Creates LLC.

-Vice-President Lohelani Furtado-Gaspar and Maunupau attended the "Power in Solidarity" Conference and connected with other native Hawaiian leaders and organizations.
+Vice-President Lohelani Furtado-Gaspar and Maunupau attended the "Power in Solidarity" Conference hosted by Native Americans in Philanthropy and Asian American and Pacific Islanders in Philanthropy.
+They were able to connect with other native Hawaiian leaders and organizations interested in establishing a philanthropy model in Hawaii.
 After returning home to Maui, discussions and research began into philanthropy and its impacts and connections with native Hawaiian communities and nonprofits.
 Our team has been networking with Hawaiiʻs philanthropy sector and native Hawaiian community leaders to understand the current needs, programs, processes and approaches in supporting native Hawaiian communities.

 After much due diligence, Native Hawaiian Philanthropy reports a lack of Hawaiian-led and culturally grounded foundations in Hawaii that provide long-term funding opportunities.
 The team has been developing an innovative, forward-thinking approach to self-sufficiency and stability for native Hawaiian organizations and businesses.
 Our methodology to native Hawaiian philanthropy will offer an on-going support system that assures fiscal accountability.
 Planning for Seven Generations requires a unique indigenous approach to financial stability for nonprofits, Executive Directors and the staff serving our lāhui, our nation.